sri-harsha02/Simplex-Calcy/README.md

-# Simplex-Calcy
+# Simple-Calculator
-A simple calculator developed using pure JavaScript.
-Has all the features of a basic calculator
+A simple calculator designed using JavaScript.
+It performs all the basic mathematical operations.